 Sacsayhuaman is one of the colossal buildings that astonishes the world.
 Located two kilometers north of the city of Cusco, it does say that its construction began during the government of Pachacútec and continued with Tupac Yupanqui.
 The prominent architect was Apu Huallpa Rimachi.

-The quarries extracted the stones to build the colossal construction would have been located in Muina, Huacoto, and Rumicolca, 20 kilometers from Cusco, where the Andahuaylillas District does currently located.
+The quarries that extracted the stones to build the colossal construction would have been located in Muina, Huacoto, and Rumicolca, 20 kilometers from Cusco, where the Andahuaylillas District does currently located.
 Its outer walls can exceed 9 meters in height, and some stone blocks weigh more than 350 tons.

 Sacsayhuamán is located 10 minutes from Cusco’s Plaza de Armas.
 The main wall is more than 5 meters high and 2.5 meters wide, weighing between 90 and 125 tons.

-In chapter VI of his seventh book, in the Royal Commentaries, Garcilaso de la Vega points out: “an Inca of royal blood was leaving the fortress as a messenger of the Sun.
+In chapter VI of his seventh book, the Royal Commentaries, Garcilaso de la Vega points out: “an Inca of royal blood was leaving the fortress as a messenger of the Sun.
 Coming out of the defense and not the Temple of the Sun because they said he was a messenger of war and not peace, the fort was the House of the Sun. ”